 Quiche is versatile with or without meat; but vegetables are always a required ingredient at our house!
 Quiche is easy to make and freeze in a bag.
 To prepare, simply thaw slightly and pour into a pie shell or bake in a dish “custard style” in a pan of water.
-This makes for a quick meal when I am busy transplanting seedlings in the greenhouse!
+This makes for a quick meal when I am busy transplanting tiny seedlings in the greenhouse!

 Robert’s Eggplant Parmesan

 Sliced eggplant baked with our home-canned tomato sauce and topped with sliced green bell peppers.
 These will be topped with Mozzarella Cheese as a final step before serving!
 Eggplant slices are excellent served either hot or cold.
 And they freeze well!
 We layer them three deep in a freezer container.
 They can be defrosted in the microwave and heated at a low power.
 Or in the oven or a steam oven to provide another delightfully fresh taste of summer vegetables!